About Full Spectrum Conversions:

 However, if you do want to limit your camera to one wavelength of IR light, then the appropriate filter can be installed over the sensor.
 I don’t recommend this because it greatly cripples your camera to a narrow band of light.

-Maximum sharpness is achieved from using a CC filter, either internal, or external.
+Maximum sharpness is achieved from using a CC filter, either internal, or external, when there is a large amount of IR light in the scene–during a bright day.
 The extra IR light that reaches the sensor diminishes sharpness slightly, but increases sensitivity.
 With the full-spectrum VIS-IR conversion you can choose the wavelength of light that the sensor “sees” to achieve the desired effect by simply placing an IR filter over the lens.
-You are able to achieve any of the curves in the graph above by using external filters, except the RGB filters to create a color image (actually, you can create a color image with one of these cameras by taking three successive shots using all three filters and combining them in Photoshop, but it is an involved process and is only usable on images that don’t move—you might as well use a color camera if you want a color image).
+You are able to achieve any of the curves in the graph above by using external filters, except the RGB filters to create a color image (actually, you can create a color image with one of these cameras by taking three successive shots using all three filters and combining them in Photoshop, but it is an involved process and is only usable on images that don’t move—you might as well use a color camera at that point if you want a color image).